Starttoaster/hot-copy/README.md

 ## TODO

 A lot.
 This isn't done, by a long shot.
+Feel free to contribute or send a pull request if you have an idea.
 For starters:

+ - Dial in watcher events using the eventHandler function and its child functions
  - Add go unit tests
- - Write a better README.md file
- - Add Dockerfile to run in Docker
+ - Set up CI

+ ## Quick Start

+ - Build the image: `docker build -t sync-assist .`
+ - Run the image: `docker container run  -d --restart unless-stopped -v ~/go/src/sync-assist/data:/data -v ~/go/src/sync-assist/inside:/inside -e SA_PASSWORD="newpassword" --name sync-assist sync-assist`